9 Best Renters Insurance Companies in New Jersey of 2026

 - Early shopper: Discount for getting a quote from LM before your current policy expires.

-- Bundling discount: Save money when you bundle specific policies together, such as renters and auto.
+- Bundling discount: Save money when you bundle specific policies, such as renters and auto.

 - Preferred payment: Discount when you link your bank account for automatic payments.

-- Online purchase: Get a discount right away when you purchase your policy online.
+- Online purchase: Get a discount immediately when you purchase your policy online.

 Read a full Liberty Mutual home insurance review.